 The Immigrant Council firmly believes that through education at all levels of society many of the issues facing migrants and barriers to inclusion can be solved.

 Since the 1990s Ireland has been experiencing unprecedented levels of immigration.
 We acknowledge that a certain level of growing pains are to be expected as Irish society evolves to become more diverse and welcoming.
 We also recognise that cultural perceptions do not change overnight and require time and investment to evolve.

-To this end, the Immigrant Council provides training programmes and workshops to businesses, schools, associations and organisations covering a wide suite of topics related to immigration and migrant rights, as well as diversity and inclusion.
+The Immigrant Council provides dedicated training programmes and workshops to businesses, schools, community groups, associations and organisations covering a wide suite of topics related to immigration and migrant rights, as well as diversity and inclusion.

 Types of training offered

 Please note that Immigrant Council training is available to groups of 10 people minimum only, and is intended for businesses, organisations, community groups, services and public bodies.

 Training for individuals or groups less than 10 people is not currently available.